The synchronization subsystem manages synchronization of Alfresco by configuring the subsystem's properties.

 - Specifies whether to trigger a differential sync when the subsystem starts up.
 The default is true.
 This ensures that when user registries are first configured, the bulk of the synchronization work is done on server startup, rather than on the first login.

-- Specifies whether to trigger a differential sync when a user, who does not yet exist, is successfully authenticated.
+- Specifies whether to trigger a differential sync when a user, who does not yet exist in Alfresco, is successfully authenticated.
 The default is true.
-If there are users created in the LDAP server that do not already exist, when you start Alfresco Content Services, a differential synchronization is triggered.
+If there are users created in the LDAP server that do not already exist in Alfresco, when you start Alfresco, a differential synchronization is triggered.

-- Specifies whether to create a user with default properties when a user is successfully authenticated, who does not yet exist, and was not returned by a differential sync (if enabled with the specified property).
+- Specifies whether to create a user with default properties when a user is successfully authenticated, who does not yet exist in Alfresco, and was not returned by a differential sync (if enabled with the specified property).
 The default is true.
-Setting this to false allows you to restrict Alfresco Content Services to a subset of those users who could be authenticated by LDAP; only those created by synchronization are allowed to log in.
+Setting this to false allows you to restrict Alfresco to a subset of those users who could be authenticated by LDAP; only those created by synchronization are allowed to log in.
 You can control the set of users in this more restricted set by overriding the user query properties of the LDAP authentication subsystem.